-The US student movement in the 1960s began by rejecting ideology and the ‘old left’, but was soon forced to grapple with the power of capitalism and the state, says Daniel Cotton
+The US student movement in the 1960s began by rejecting ideology and the ‘old left’, but was soon forced to grapple with the power of capitalism and the state, says Sophie Cotton

 A new wave of climate activism has emerged largely outside the established left, from high school strikes to “extinction rebellion”.
 Many are making comparisons to the fight against the Vietnam War in the 1960s.
 This history contains important lessons about the danger of ignoring political ideology and the centrality of the working class.